lgommans/firefox-profile-cleanup/README.md

 ## First time setup

-0. Always have backups.
-This is beta software, currently used by only one person!
+0. Always have backups (just copy your .mozilla folder).
+The code is stable, but currently used/tested by only one person.
 1. Run `./clean.py --genconfig` to generate a config file and store it in, for example, `config.txt`.
-2. In `config.txt`, configure the Firefox profile you wish to clean, and the whitelist of sites to keep.
+2. Edit `config.txt` to select the Firefox profile you wish to clean, and the whitelist of sites to keep.
 3. Run `./clean.py config.txt`.

 ## Usage